NadavT/Spark/README.md

 - Use `space` or `Run` button to enter.
 - Use `space` to stop.
 - Use `W,A,S,D` to move around.
+- Use `Left ctrl, Left shift` to go up and down.
 - Use mouse to look around.